-- 123. During the LABOR CLASS PERIOD, the employment of many CALIFORNIA CLASS members terminated, and DEFENDANTS have not tendered payment of wages, to these employees who missed meal and rest breaks and/or were underpaid overtime, or worked off the clock during what was supposed to be off duty meal periods, as required by law. - 124.
-Therefore, as provided by Cal Lab.
+119. During the LABOR CLASS PERIOD, the employment of many CALIFORNIA CLASS members terminated, and DEFENDANTS have not tendered payment of wages, to these employees who missed meal and rest breaks and/or were underpaid overtime, or worked off the clock during what was supposed to be off duty meal periods, as required by law.

+120. Therefore, as provided by Cal Lab.
 Code § 203, on behalf of themselves and the members of the CALIFORNIA CLASS whose employment has, PLAINTIFF demand up to thirty days of pay as penalty for not paying all wages due at time of termination for all employees who terminated employment during the LABOR CLASS PERIOD, and demands an accounting and payment of all wages due, plus interest and statutory costs as allowed by law.

-NINTH CAUSE OF ACTION VIOLATION OF THE PRIVATE ATTORNEYS GENERAL ACT [Cal.
+NINTH CAUSE OF ACTION

+VIOLATION OF THE PRIVATE ATTORNEYS GENERAL ACT

+[Cal.
 Lab.
 Code §§ 2698 et seq.]

 (Alleged by PLAINTIFF against all Defendants)

-- 125. PLAINTIFF realleges and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 126.
-PAGA is a mechanism by which the State of California itself can enforce state labor laws through the employee suing under the PAGA who does so as the proxy or agent of the state's labor law enforcement agencies.
+- 121. PLAINTIFF realleges and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 122.
+PLAINTIFF realleges and incorporates by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 123.
+PAGA is a mechanism by which the State of California itself can enforce state labor laws through the employee suing under the PAGA who do so as the proxy or agent of the state's labor law enforcement agencies.
 An action to recover civil penalties under PAGA is fundamentally a law enforcement action designed to protect the public and not to benefit private parties.
 The purpose of the PAGA is not to recover damages or restitution, but to create a means of "deputizing" citizens as private attorneys general to enforce the Labor Code.
 In enacting PAGA, the California Legislature specified that "it was ... in the public interest to allow aggrieved employees, acting as private attorneys general to recover civil penalties for Labor Code violations ..."
-(Stats.
+Stats.
 2003, ch.
-906, § 1).
-Accordingly, PAGA claims cannot be subject to arbitration.
+906, § 1.
+Accordingly, PAGA claims cannot be subject to arbitration. - 124.
+PLAINTIFF brings this Representative Action on behalf of the State of California with respect to himself and all of DEFENDANTS' current and former non-exempt employees employed in